Eugenio-s-Lab/rt-from-surveillance/README.md

 * generation interval distribution and distribution of delay from infection to reporting.

 Further optional inputs are available.

+To use our library, download the entire directory, then from surveillance_correction import corrected_rt_from_surveillance.
 An example code and examples of input files can be found in this repository, in order to facilitate the use of the library.